nikitavoloboev/data/security/security.md

 - [Wifiphisher](https://wifiphisher.org/) - Rogue Access Point framework for conducting red team engagements or Wi-Fi security testing. ([Code](https://github.com/wifiphisher/wifiphisher))
 - [crunchy](https://github.com/muesli/crunchy) - Finds common flaws in passwords.
 Like cracklib, but written in Go.
 - [Redirect attack on Shadowsocks stream ciphers](https://github.com/edwardz246003/shadowsocks)
+- [Dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more.